EMI Calculator: Home Loan EMI Guide 2026

 Understand how EMI is calculated, what drives your monthly payment, and how to choose between tenure, interest rate, and principal for your home, car, or personal loan.

-An EMI (Equated Monthly Installment) is the fixed amount you pay every month to your lender until your loan is fully repaid.
-Every EMI has two parts — interest (lender’s fee) and principal (repayment of the amount borrowed).
-In the early months, most of your EMI goes toward interest; in the later months, most of it goes toward principal.
+An EMI (Equated Monthly Installment) is the fixed amount you pay your lender every month until the loan is cleared.
+Every EMI is split into two parts: interest (the lender’s fee) and principal (what you’re actually repaying).
+In the early months, most of your EMI goes toward interest.
+By the final months, most of it goes toward principal.

 The EMI Formula